getgrav/grav-learn/pages/08.advanced/02.performance-and-caching/docs.md

 #### Memcache Specific Options

-There are some extra configuration options that are required if you are connecting to a **memcached** server via the `memcache` driver option.
+There are some extra configuration options that are required if you are connecting to a **memcache** server via the `memcache` driver option.
 These options should go under the `cache:` group in your `user/config/system.yaml`:

 ```
 cache: